ToucanProtocol/example-implementations/docs/OffsetHelper.md

 Helper functions that simplify the carbon offsetting (retirement) process.

-Retiring carbon tokens normally requires multiple steps and interactions with Toucan Protocol's main contracts:
+Retiring carbon tokens requires multiple steps and interactions with Toucan Protocol's main contracts:
 1. Obtain a Toucan pool token such as BCT or NCT (by performing a token swap).
 2. Redeem the pool token for a TCO2 token.